hiddehs/NucleoTransfer/README.md

 # NucleoTransfer
-Little Windows tool for transfering your latest C code to your Nucleo microcontroller
+Little Windows tool for transfering your latest C code automatically to your Nucleo microcontroller written in VisualBasic